mironbalcerzak/gist-jetty-maven-plugin-w-overlay/README.md

 ````
 - moduleA - deploys moduleA to jetty server (no overlay)
 - moduleB - deploys moduleB to jetty server (no overlay)
+- moduleC - deploys moduleC to jetty server (no overlay)
 - overlay - deploys overlay to jetty server as overlay
+- overlayNested - deploys overlay to jetty server as overlay

 - allDeps - explicitly includes all dependencies (compile scope) used by war module
           - profile defined in each of "war-modules" - which is, module-a-war, module-b-war and overlay